Learn why Private Cloud Director is the best VMware alternative

 Creating a Virtual Machine with Persistent Storage

-We are now ready to connect to this NFS path from PCD.
+We are now ready to connect to this NFS path from Private Cloud Director.
 Navigate to Infrastructure > Cluster Blueprint.
 Under Storage Volume Types, type in a name for the Volume Type and click Add Configuration.

 Name your volume configuration, select NFS as the Storage Driver, and use the following as the nfs_mount_point.
 Replace 192.168.1.206 with the IP address of your Ubuntu Desktop that we used to create the NFS share.